Predicting Hate Intensity of Twitter Conversation Threads: Methodology

 \section{Methodology}

 This section presents our proposed hate intensity prediction method, {\model}.
 It is a deep stratified learning \cite{hastings2016stratified} method that splits heterogeneous data points (in this case, Twitter conversations) into homogeneous clusters/strata before training a deep regressor on each stratum to predict hate intensity.

 Figure \ref{fig:framework} illustrates the overall architecture of {\model}.

-The training set of window-wise hate intensity profile and sentiment context value sequences is formed by the two-dimensional vector.
+The two-dimensional vector forms the training set of window-wise hate intensity profile and sentiment context value sequences.